prathikshetty14/BuyBusy-II/README.md

 ## Getting Started

-To get started with BusyBuy, you can follow these instructions:
+To get started with ShopSwift, you can follow these instructions:

 ## Prerequisites